viamrobotics/docs/docs/services/vision/_index.md

 ### GetDetections

-Get a list of detections from a given image using a detector.
+Get a list of detections from a given image using a configured [detector](./detection/).

 {{< tabs >}}
 {{% tab name="Python" %}}